mvolkmann/blog/src/astro.md

 See the commercial CloudCannon CMS (https://cloudcannon.com) which uses Astro content collection documents.

-Describe the getEntries function which is an alternative to the getEntry function.

 Study and document the built-in components described at https://docs.astro.build/en/reference/api-reference/#built-in-components.